 |Saturated Fat 1g||3%|

 |Total Sugars 3g|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Pickling foods began as a means to preserve foods to be eaten during the long winter months.
 But, soon, the flavors produced by pickling became a taste sensation and pickled foods were eaten year-round.
 In Russia, appetizers or zakuski are eaten with vodka and pickled vegetables, meats, and fish are a favorite among zakuski.
 This recipe for pickled mushrooms or marinovannymi gribami is also a favorite at the meatless Russian Christmas Eve holy supper known as sochelnik or sochevnik.

-- 2 bay leaves, broken into small pieces
+2 leaf bay leaves, broken into small pieces

 Gather the ingredients.